CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying-billboards-arounds-points-of-interest-using-proximity-analysis.md

     GROUP BY 1,2
     ```

-    Rename the layer "Starbucks within 400m distance of a panel" and reorder the layer to place as the second layer.
+    Rename the layer "Starbucks within 400m distance of a panel" and reorder the layer to place it as the second layer.
 Style as seen below.

     ![Map keep Starbucks less than 400m from a panel](/img/cloud-native-workspace/tutorials/tutorial15_map_ooh_proximity_starbucks_less_than_400m.png)